-TABLE 14 Service Allocation Factor
+TABLE 14 Service Allocation Factors

-Service Type Allocation Factor for Regional Services Allocation Factor for Culturally Specific Population Multnomah Stability Initiative % of students in region who qualify for free and-reduced price meals, and non-white students % of total culturally specific allocation, then allocated by per population percent Energy Bill Payment Assistance % of students in region who qualify for free and reduced-price meals, and non-white students % of total culturally specific allocation, then allocated by per population percent SUN Parent-Child Development Services Base allocation, plus pro- rated amount using 2014 population projection of households with children under the age of 5, living in poverty, developed by Portland State University Base allocation, plus pro- rated amount using the per population percents SUN Youth Advocacy Program Set allocation per region % of total culturally specific allocation, then allocated by per population percent SUN Community Schools Base funding for each site, based on whether site is 100% or 75% funded Additional funding for sites with "layered services": Food Pantry, Harvest Share, Early Kindergarten Transition and/or Attendance Partnership Sites SUN Youth Substance Abuse Prevention Services Set countywide allocation Sexual and Gender Minority Youth Services Set countywide allocation
+Service Type Allocation Factor for Regional Services Allocation Factor for Culturally Specific Population Multnomah Stability Initiative % of students in region who qualify for free and-reduced price meals, and students of color (BIPOC) % of total culturally specific allocation, then allocated by per population percent Energy Bill Payment Assistance % of students in region who qualify for free and-reduced price meals, and students of color (BIPOC) % of total culturally specific allocation, then allocated by per population percent SUN Parent-Child Development Services Base allocation, plus prorated amount using 2022 population projection of households with children under the age of 5, living in poverty.
+Base allocation, plus prorated amount using the per population percents SUN Youth Advocacy Program Set allocation per region % of total culturally specific allocation, then allocated by per population percent SUN Community Schools Base funding for each site, based on whether site is 100% or 75% funded Additional funding for sites with "layered services": Food Pantry, Free Food Market, Early Kindergarten Transition and P3.

 The preceding table and resultant funding amounts are estimates, and considered the core, or base funding, for these program areas.
 In some instances, other funding may be layered or added to a given program area and may follow that funders' expectations or another method.
 For example, the SUN Parent-Child Development Services program has additional funding for culturally specific services from Early Learning Multnomah; this is not reflected in the base or core but will be in the RFP (and resultant contracts).
-Funding for services such as Attendance Partnership sites, Early Kindergarten Transition and Hunger Relief efforts (e.g., Emergency Food Pantries and Harvest Share) will be allocated for those specific services.
+Funding for services such as Prenatal to 3rd grade (P-3), Early Kindergarten Transition and Hunger Relief efforts (e.g Emergency Food Pantries and Free Food Market Sites) will be allocated for those specific services.